MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.ja-JP/Skype/SfbOnline/audio-conferencing-in-office-365/setting-up-the-meeting-migration-service-mms.md

 ## <a name="managing-mms"></a>MMS の管理

-Windows PowerShell を使用して MMS を管理し、継続的な移行の状態を確認する必要があります。 このセクションの情報は、PowerShell を使用した Skype for Business の組織の管理に慣れていることを前提としています。 PowerShell を初めて使用する場合は、この資料の最後に[、Skype をビジネスの組織を管理するために PowerShell を使用する](setting-up-the-meeting-migration-service-mms.md#WPSInfo)を参照してください。
+You need to use Windows PowerShell to manage MMS and check the status of ongoing migrations.
+The information in this section assumes that you're familiar with using PowerShell to manage your Skype for Business organization.
+If you are new to PowerShell, see the [Using PowerShell to manage your Skype for Business organization](setting-up-the-meeting-migration-service-mms.md#WPSInfo) section at the end of this article.

 > [!NOTE]
 > [!INCLUDE [updating-admin-interfaces](../includes/updating-admin-interfaces.md)]